myrahmoun/handbook/kempner_computing_handbook/s1_high_performance_computing/development_and_runtime_envs/customizing_bashrc.md

 ## Monitoring Shortcuts

-Submitting and monitoring jobs is a core part of working on the Kempner HPC cluster.
+Submitting and monitoring jobs is a core part of working on the Kempner AI cluster.
 Simplify these commands to save time:

 ```bash
 alias myjobs='squeue -u $USER'